computational-linguistics-class/computational-linguistics-class.github.io/index.md

 <div class="alert alert-info" markdown="1">
 To get a permit for CIS 530, you will need to sign up through the [CIS waitlist system](https://advising.cis.upenn.edu/index.php?id=waitlist), which will become available around November 19.
 Registration is not available for CIS 530 during early registration.
+I will put a link on the course home page once the waitlist becomes available.
+The course homepage is [http://computational-linguistics-class.org](http://computational-linguistics-class.org).

 </div>